shr88296/Nari/README.md

 - (Update) We have a ZeroGPU Space running!
 Try it now [here](https://huggingface.co/spaces/nari-labs/Dia-1.6B).
 Thanks to the HF team for the support :)
 - Join our [discord server](https://discord.gg/pgdB5YRe) for community support and access to new features.
-- Play with a larger version of Dia: generate fun conversations, remix content, and share with friends. 🔮 Join the [waitlist](https://tally.so/r/meokbo) for early access.
+- Try out a larger version of Dia: generate fun conversations, remix content, and share with friends. 🔮 Join the [waitlist](https://tally.so/r/meokbo) for early access.

 ## ⚡️ Quickstart